Ria has been an online beauty writer for several years. Here are her best tips about gel eye masks.

 How to Make a Cold Gel Eye Mask

 This cold gel eye mask is from livesimply.me and is meant to decrease swelling under the eyes.
-Check out the video above!
+In addition, check out the video above!

 Looking for an all-over cooling facial gel?
 Try this amazing cucumber face mask to decrease redness and inflammation!